kokrange/ss-openwrt-transparent-proxy-router/README.md

 ```

-### Openwrt / VPS node service deployment (files from [the ss-port-mapping project](https://github.com/kokrange/ss-port-mapping))
+### Openwrt / VPS node service deployment (docker-compose files in /compose folder, also see [the ss-port-mapping project](https://github.com/kokrange/ss-port-mapping))
-* Each VPS node should have one server/docker-compose.yaml (you should git clone [the ss-port-mapping project](https://github.com/kokrange/ss-port-mapping) to each of your servers, and change the custom values.)
+* Each VPS node should have one vps/docker-compose.yaml (you should vps/docker-compose.yaml to each of your servers, then change the custom values.)
-* Openwrt should have many client/docker-compose.yaml (e.g. if you have 2 vps nodes, then you should have 2 folders: node1/docker-compose.yaml, node2/docker-comopse.yaml on your openwrt.)
+* Openwrt should have many openwrt/docker-compose.yaml (e.g. if you have 2 vps nodes, then you should have 2 folders: node1/docker-compose.yaml, node2/docker-comopse.yaml on your openwrt.)
-* Change custom values in docker-comopse.yaml(words start with your_*** ), then
+* Change custom values in all docker-comopse.yaml(words start with your_*** )
+* kcp_port_range format: min-max (e.g. 10000-10200), it require approximately 512M memory per 100 ports for kcptun server(kcps) on VPS node.
+* start docker
 ```bash
 docker-compose up -d
 ```
-* Some Cloud Services have port restrictions, if that's the case, you should add all exposed UDP ports(in server/docker-comopse.yaml) to whitelist.
+* Some Cloud Services have port restrictions, if that's the case, you should add all exposed UDP ports(in vps/docker-comopse.yaml) to whitelist.

 ### Openwrt gui: